 “It’s an indication of their confidence in this product as a catalog item,” said Global Design Effort Project Manager Marc Ross.
 “It means there’s somebody there willing to buy a number of them in that way.”

-Niowave is one of several US companies developing superconducting technology for the ILC.
+Niowave is one of several US companies developing superconducting technology for the proposed International Linear Collider.
 To weld its cavity cells together, it relies on C.F.
 Roark, a partner company in Indianapolis, US.